Beekeeper, Chrispin Daka

 Michael Soko, Edward Tembo and Moses Banda drilled a borehole at beekeeper Chrispin Daka.
 The first attempt failed, but the team did not give up and the second attempt was successful.
 They even made a ground water recharge system next to the borehole.
 The pump was made by welder George Chulu.

 Having more honey beehives doesn’t cost much compared to having a borehole.
 In this business water is critical because live stock and bees require water.
-For that reason, he needs a reliable water source within his vicinity.
+For that reason, he is very happy with his pump.

-Jacana will support Mr. Crispin Daka with a partly sponsored borehole, expertise and guidance:
+Jacana supported Mr. Crispin Daka with a partly sponsored borehole and bee-expertise

 So he can: